RateCity.com.au

 Step 5: Apply for pre-approval

 While pre-approval is an optional step in the car loan application process, it may be helpful for some people.
-Pre-approval is when a lender agrees in principle to lend you a certain amount of money before you purchase a car, while still allowing you or the lender to back out if either one of you changes their mind.
+Pre-approval is when a lender agrees in principle to lend you a sum of money before you purchase a car, while still allowing you or the lender to back out if either of you changes their mind.
 The lender needs to assess your financial situation before giving this initial green light, so it can be a good indication of whether you’d be approved, though it’s in no way a guarantee.

-Pre-approval can give you a clear idea of how much you can really afford.
+A pre-approved car loan can give you a clear idea of how much you can really afford.
 Armed with this knowledge, you can head to a car dealership or approach private sellers with better confidence that you won’t be overstretching your budget.

 Step 6: Secure full loan approval